UCSC-Treehouse/gatk_rna_variant/README.md

 ```

 ## Input
-The docker takes in a coordinate-sorted bam and the full location of GCA_000001405.15_GRCh38_no_alt_analysis_set.fa.
-If the bam file does has an associated index file (bai) that will greatly increase the speed (15 min -> 3 min for the file I tested time on), but indexing takes long enough that it doesn't doesn't improve the overall time required to index the bam file for this purpose alone.
+The docker takes as arguments the locations of a coordinate-sorted bam and the  GCA_000001405.15_GRCh38_no_alt_analysis_set.fa.
+The fasta file must have a correponding index file.
+The bam file may have a corresponding index file (bai).
+It will greatly increase the speed (15 min -> 3 min for the file I tested time on), but indexing takes long enough that it doesn't doesn't improve the overall time required to index the bam file for this purpose alone.

 ## Expected output file